 While there are no formal qualifications needed to become a demolition operative, there are several routes you could take to help you pursue this career.
-You could complete a college course or an apprenticeship or apply directly to an employer for work.
+You can complete an apprenticeship or apply directly to an employer for work.

-Apprenticeships are open to anyone over the age of 16.
 As an apprentice, you will be fully employed by your company and expected to work a minimum of 30 hours a week.
-Your time will be split between on-the-job experience and a college or training provider.
+Your time will be split between on-the-job experience (80%) and at college or training provider (20%).

-Work experience is essential to gaining employment within the construction industry.
-You could gain this at school, or by working weekends and holidays with a company or relative who works as a demolition operative.
+You could gain this work experience via an organised scheme through school, or by working weekends and holidays with a company.
 Potential employers will always be pleased to see work experience listed on your CV.

 Desirable skills and personal qualities for a demolition operative include:

 The job role of a demolition operative involves the following duties: